 Our community offerings have included an open theatre day for anyone to come and learn about the theatre and take a backstage tour, workshops for the young mother's group at the Family Resource Centre, our Fairytale Shorts programme where we create short performances for youths and kids go free!

 If there is something you would like to see the Playhouse offer, in terms of education, email us a firstname.lastname@example.org to make a suggestion!

 HOLIDAY CLASSES AND WORKSHOPS

 Child Protection: We are committed to protecting all children that come through our doors and have a child protection policy in place to ensure that children can explore and enjoy their creativity in a safe, supportive and encouraging environment.
 To read our policy please click here.

 She believes in using drama as a way of gaining confidence, communication skills and, of course, nourishing natural talent.
 She continues to act alongside teaching so that she is constantly learning more about the art to pass on to students and has performed with several theatre companies in Edinburgh and beyond.
 Having taken over the Edinburgh Acting School in 2011 she had the opportunity to create classes tailored to the individual’s needs, and still runs this school from Cayman.
-In 2015 she took the winter off teaching to play Cinderella in the Brunton Theatre’s famous pantomime for six weeks, now she is the education officer for the Cayman Drama Society and is excited about all she can bring to the island and what can be achieved here.
+In 2015 she took the winter off teaching to play Cinderella in the Brunton Theatre’s famous pantomime for six weeks.
+Since 2016 she has founded and run the Education Department of the Cayman Drama Society and looks forward to more to come.